Problem Type Overview

 Since there is no permanent resolution, the process for exploring options and for learning from experience becomes more important than the actual "solution" proposed for the present.

 Ongoing management requires a relationship among people who used to be antagonistic to each other; a sense of respect and mutual regard is essential.
-This is very different from the relationship we might seek in a Problem of Many Voices, which is the other problem type often confused with a true dilemma.
+This is very different from the relationship we might seek in a Dispute, which is the other problem type often confused with a true dilemma.

 ISSUES: In other problem types, it is appropriate to seek a solution; in this problem type, we strive for a safe forum where the participants can find their own solution.
 The neutral facilitator becomes more critical than the subject matter expert.
 Without the safe forum for negotiation, the players will be tempted to pursue political solutions.